mithyer/MixedObject/README.md

-# MixedObj
+# MixedObject

-MixedObj is a flexible Swift Decodable solution for handling mixed-type JSON decoding, providing type-safe access to nested JSON structures with support for various data types and automatic type conversion.
+MixedObject is a flexible Swift Decodable solution for handling mixed-type JSON decoding, providing type-safe access to nested JSON structures with support for various data types and automatic type conversion.

 ## Features